olcf/olcf-user-docs/systems/summit_user_guide.rst

 .. note::

-    Eventually, the Summit login nodes will be upgraded to match the Moderate Enhanced login node and this will no longer be necessary
+    Eventually, the Summit compute nodes will be upgraded to match the Moderate Enhanced login node and this will no longer be necessary

 C compilation